capotej/franchise/README.markdown

 ### Specifying cookbooks

 If the cookbook you want is an [Opscode Community Cookbooks](http://community.opscode.com/cookbooks), you can just specify it in the Berksfile.
 See the [Berkshelf](http://berkshelf.com) website for more information on specifying dependencies via git or http.

+**IMPORTANT**
+Once specified as a dependency, you need to chef to actually install it, this is done by adding the name of the cookbook to the [runlist](https://github.com/capotej/franchise/blob/master/share/franchise/role.thing.json.template#L9)

 ### Customizing cookbooks

 Sometimes the cookbook you want to install isnt available or doesn't exist.
 In this case, just drop your cookbook into the ```cookbooks```directory and specify it in the Berksfile as such:

     cookbook "runit", path: "cookbooks/runit"